Etters Beach

 Etters Beach (2021 population: 40) is a resort village in the Canadian province of Saskatchewan within Census Division No. 11.
-It is on the west shore of Last Mountain Lake in the Rural Municipality of Big Arm No. 251.
+It is on the western shore of Last Mountain Lake in the Rural Municipality of Big Arm No. 251.

 History

 Etters Beach incorporated as a resort village on October 1, 1965.

 Government

 The resort village of Etters Beach is governed by an elected municipal council and an appointed clerk.
-The mayor is Erin Leier and its clerk is Denise Brecht.
+The mayor is Ryan Shaw and its Administrator Joslin Freeman.

 Parks and recreation

 Etters Beach Recreation Site Campground is adjacent to the village.
 The recreation site features 12 daily rental campsites serviced with 30-amp electricity and water plus 29 seasonal campsites.
 There's also a large area with un-electrified campsites.
 All campsites have a view of Last Mountain Lake.
 The beach area offers sandy beaches, swimming, boating, and fishing.

-On the south side of the village is 9-hole golf course called Etters Beach Golf Club.
+On the south side of the village is 9-hole Etters Beach Golf Club.

 North of Etters Beach, at the north end of Last Mountain Lake, is Last Mountain Lake Bird Sanctuary, the oldest bird sanctuary in North America.